 For instance, here’s a riddle: “A man says: ‘Brothers and sisters, have I none, but that man’s father is my father’s son.’
 Who is he pointing at?”

+If you pay attention, you’ll realize the answer is hidden in the question itself.
 The speaker is pointing to his son.

 Here’s an example: “You see a boat filled with people.
 It has not sunk, but when you look again you don’t see a single person on the boat.
 Why?”

 The answer is that everyone’s married.

 This riddle is based on the double meaning of that phrase.
 “You don’t see a single person…” could mean that there aren’t any people on board.
 However, it could also mean that you don’t see any single (or, unmarried) people.

 You’ll need to have superior comprehension skills as well as a good idea of the finer bits of English culture for these riddles from Research Maniacs.